Rismosch/ris_engine/assets/README.md

     cargo run -p cli asset import

-All imported assets are written in the `./assets/imported/` directory.
+All imported assets are written to the `./assets/imported/` directory.
 If the directory doesn't exist, the import process will generate it.

 ## 3 In use